wilux/pythonAutomationFramework/README.md

 ### Explanation:

-#### behave: Invokes the Behave test runner.
 ```Bash
 -D browser=firefox
 ```
 Specifies the browser to use.
-Supported options include firefox, chrome, opera, and edge.
+Supported browsers include firefox, chrome, opera, and edge.
 Default is firefox.
 ```Bash
 -D option=--headless
 ```